mikegoatly/Resona/README.md

 I've a couple of things I still want to do:

 * ~~Expose a web application from the device that parents can use to upload new content, rather than using `scp` 😊~~ In progress - see the experimental web host section below
-* Allow for more configuration options to allow kids to personalize things a bit, including the main icons for the home screen.
+* ~~Allow for more configuration options to allow kids to personalize things a bit, including the main icons for the home screen.~~ Can be done using the web interface 😊

 # Features